-Emmanuel Macron to meet Keir Starmer in Paris in break with protocol
+Keir Starmer to meet Macron in Paris in break with protocol

 Labour is also proposing more caseworkers at the Home Office to clear the asylum claim backlog, costing £6m a day for hotel and other accommodation.

-Asked why Labour did not support the Rwanda deportation plan, a spokesman for Mr Starmer pointed to the costs and said money would be “much better” spent investing in the NCA.
+Asked why Labour did not support the Tories’ Rwanda deportation plan, a spokesman for Mr Starmer pointed to the costs and said money would be “much better” spent investing in the NCA.

 The Labour leader will also travel to Montreal in Canada later this week for a conference of centre-left leaders to urged them to back cooperation on people trafficking.